Lahinch Golf Club: History

 The original links was laid out by Old Tom Morris; Alister MacKenzie, who co-designed Augusta National Golf Club, redesigned the Old Course and extended the links in 1927 for a fee of £2000.

 Lahinch is actually two 18-hole courses, the Old Course, is between the road and the sea, situated at the opposite side of the road from the Old Course is the Castle Course.
 The Castle Course is a flatter links named after the ruins of a nearby castle tower that stands to the north of the course.

-One unusual feature of the Old Course is the presence of goats which are allowed to roam freely across the course.
-They were originally owned by a caddie who lived near the course, and in 1956 a goat was incorporated into the club's logo.
+The Old Course at Lahinch was renovated by Martin Hawtree from 1999 to 2003, during which four holes were re-routed.
+Two new par-3s were also added along with 16 new tees and various bunkers.